-FSS from Pikes Peak Community Action Agency can address emergency needs such as mortgage or rental assistance, funds for paying utilities, free food, prescription vouchers, and even assistance with obtaining a valid identification.
+FSS from Pikes Peak Community Action Agency can address emergency needs such as mortgage or rental assistance, funds for paying utilities, or free food.
+There is also free prescription vouchers, and even assistance with obtaining a valid identification.
 Other emergency aid is transportation, housing rehabilitation, and free budget counseling.
 Staff work to solve problems that may threaten a household’s progress toward long term, permanent self-sufficiency.

 Many of the non-profit community action agency FSS clients use to be stable households however they find themselves in a crisis due to some unfortunate or unplanned event.
 Resources from PPCAA will stabilize these families in crisis so that they can get back on the road to self-sufficiency.